avrealmei/CCM101-adinglasan/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/infrastructure-report.md

 | 🔵 **Virtualization Type** | Full Virtualization |
 | 🔴 **Hypervisor** | KVM |

+### 🎯 Purpose

+The purpose of investigating compute resources is to determine how much processing capability is available to the virtual server.

 ### 🔵 CPU Resources

 The **Intel Xeon E312xx** processor provides the computational capability of the virtual server.